cdimascio/express-openapi-validator/README.md

 });
 ```

 _**Note:** Ensure express is configured with all relevant body parsers. body parser middleware functions must be specified prior to any validated routes.
-See an [example](#example-express-api-server)_
+See an [example](#example-express-api-server)_.

 ## Advanced Usage